Harphies/AI/README.md

       - Gated Recurrent Unit (GRU) (Unidirectional and Bidirectional)
       - Attention mechanism
   - Unsupervised learning Algorithms
+    - Clustering: Organizing unlabelled data into similar groups called cluster.The primary goal is to find similarities in the data points and group similar data points into cluster.
+    - Anomaly Detection: It's the method of identifying rare items, events or observations which differ significantly from the majority of the data.
+We generally look for anomalies or ouliers in the data because they are suspicious.
+It's often used in Bank and Medical Error detection.
     - Autoencoders
     - Generative Adversarial Networks (GAN)
     - Deep Belief Networks (stacked Restricted Boltzmann machine)